 Pig framework is SQL wrapper for map reduce jobs

-In Hadoop, data is stored in hadoop distributed file system (HDFS) software in the form blocks (chunk of size),data is replicated in different nodes (called machines) in clustered (many nodes) environment.
-In real time scenario, thousands of peta bytes data is stored in thousand of nodes in distribute environment.
-The advantages with storing replicated data is data available when one of the node is down.
-With this, data available all the time for the clients apps.
+In Hadoop, data is stored in Hadoop distributed file system (HDFS) software in the form blocks (ca hunk of size), data is replicated in different nodes (called machines) in clustered (many nodes) environment.
+In real time scenario, thousands of petabytes data is stored in thousands of nodes in distributed environment.
+The advantages of storing replicated data is data available when one of the node is down.
+With this, data available all the time for the client's apps.
 Do we need high end hardware for all these nodes?
-Answer is no, we can accommodate commodity hardware for all these nodes.
+The answer is no, we can accommodate commodity hardware for all these nodes.